cmu-sei/causal-lair/doc/air-book/src/07-running/step3-estimation.md

 If you have direct access to your model file, you can upload it and let AIR handle the rest.
 This is the most streamlined option: AIR computes the ATE from your model automatically, then folds that value into the health report alongside the causal analysis.
 The resulting ATE from your model will appear on the Ribbon Plot in the upper right as a blue arrow once the analysis completes.

-> [!warning] The current version of the AIR Tool only accepts R model files (e.g., .rds).
+> **Note:** The current version of the AIR Tool only accepts R model files (e.g., .rds).
 Support for Python and other languages is on the roadmap but not yet available.

 ### I can provide an ATE